FelixDux/imposccpp/README.md

 ## Installing and Running

 If you have docker installed and are running in a `bash` or `zsh` environment, the simplest way to get started is to run `docker-compose up`.
-Alternatively you can run the development docker containers with `docker-compose -f docker-compose-dev.yml up`.
-Either way you can then access the front-end at http://localhost:80.
+Then you can then access the front-end at http://localhost:80.

 If you prefer not to use docker, then you will need the following installed (NOTE: **the following instructions have only been successfully tested on Ubuntu and MacOS**):

 - [Python](https://www.python.org/) 3.8 or above
-- A C++ compiler compatible with Cython, which in practice means gcc - see the [Cython docs](https://cython.readthedocs.io/en/latest/index.html)
+- A C++ compiler compatible with Cython, which in practice means `gcc` - see the [Cython docs](https://cython.readthedocs.io/en/latest/index.html) (on MacOS you need to install `gcc` -- the native `gcc` command is just a front end to `clang`)
 - [CMake](https://cmake.org/) (if you want to test the C++ library yourself - it is not needed for the Cython binding)
 - [Gnuplot](http://www.gnuplot.info/)
 - [React](https://reactjs.org/)